Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Results

-To evaluate the experiments based on the logistic growth model, we again compute confidence intervals $\text{CI}_{0.95}^{\text{boot}}(\theta_2^{(l)}-\theta_1^{(l)})$ applying the nonparametric bootstrap described in Section~\ref{sec:results_evaluation_methods}.
-We apply the bootstrap to the~$38$ experiments with a sample size of at least eight measurements (cf. Table~\ref{app:overview_experiments}, Appendix~\ref{sec:appendix_tables}), for which we can generate a sufficient number of bootstrap samples.
-The confidence interval excludes zero for~$37$ experiments, for which we deduce a significant growth-inhibiting effect based on the logistic growth model (cf. Table~\ref{app:table_KO_significant_cases}).
-All these~$37$ experiments are among the~$40$ experiments which are significantly growth-inhibiting according to the paired $t$-tests for endpoint measurements (cf. Figure~\ref{appendix:heat_map_ko}, Appendix~\ref{sec:appendix_figures}).
-Moreover,~$28$ ($34$) of these~$37$ experiments are among the~$31$ ($40$) significant knockouts recognised by the exponential growth model with threshold~$\Delta_{0.05}^{\text{Cant}}$ (with quantile $\Delta_{0.05}^{\chi_1^2}$).
+To evaluate the~$38$ experiments based on the logistic growth model, we again computed confidence intervals $\text{CI}_{0.95}^{\chi_1^2}(\delta)$ and $\text{CI}_{0.95}^{\text{Cant}}(\delta)$.
+For both versions, the confidence intervals excluded zero for all~$38$ experiments, for which we deduced a significant growth-inhibiting effect based on the logistic growth model (cf.\ Table~\ref{app:table_KO_significant_cases}).
+All these~$38$ experiments were among the~$41$ experiments which were significantly growth-inhibiting based on the exponential growth model with adapted threshold $\Delta_{0.05}^{\text{Cant}}$.
+The three experiments classified as non-growth-altering according to $\text{CI}_{0.95}^{\text{Cant}}(\theta_1^{(e)})$ were not analysed with the logistic growth model, as their sample sizes were fewer than eight observations.
+Consequently, two knockouts that were not inferred by the logistic growth model are classified as growth-inhibiting according to the exponential growth model using $\Delta_{0.95}^{\text{Cant}}$ (cf.\ Fig~\ref{app:heat_map_ko}).

-However, the same technical issues of estimating the logistic growth model occur for knockout experiments in PDX models as described for the simulation study in Section~\ref{sec:results_simulation_evaluation}: the profile likelihoods of~$\theta_1^{(l)}$ and~$\theta_2^{(l)}$ are flat around the maximum likelihood estimate for several of the experiments for which the two parameters are practically non-identifiable.
-Again, an $L_2$-constraint on the likelihood prevents extreme parameter estimates which might distort the bootstrap confidence intervals and thus the evaluation of the experiments based on logistic growth.
+However, similar technical challenges of estimating the logistic growth model arose for knockout experiments in PDX models, as observed for the simulation study: the profile likelihoods of~$\theta_1^{(l)}$ and~$\delta$ were flat around the maximum likelihood estimate for several of the experiments for which the two parameters were practically non-identifiable.
+As before, an $L_2$-constraint on the likelihood prevented extreme parameter estimates.
+For~$\delta$, the profile likelihoods exhibited only a flat trajectory towards infinity, such that the corresponding $\text{CI}_{0.95}^{\text{Cant}}(\delta)$ excluded zero for all experiments.